 Maria Hernandez Park

-In 1989 the City Council renamed this park for a community leader who gave her life in the fight to rid her block of drug dealers.
-A long-time resident of Bushwick, Maria Hernandez (1953-1989) was born in Brooklyn and was educated at public schools in the borough.
-She received an undergraduate degree in accounting from New York University.
-Residing in Bushwick, she worked as a bookkeeper for the Hospital Investment Management Corporation in Englewood, New Jersey.
+Hernandez was born in Brooklyn and educated at public schools in the borough, later graduating with an undergraduate degree in accounting from New York University.
+She worked as a bookkeeper for the Hospital Investment Management Corporation in Englewood, New Jersey.

 Hernandez and her husband Carlos were leaders in the struggle against drugs in Bushwick.
 They pleaded with drug dealers to leave the streets and provided information to the police about drug trafficking.
-To rally support for her efforts and to educate her neighbors about the need to evict the dealers, Hernandez organized block parties, athletic activities, and social and cultural gatherings.
-She was a positive role model for young people and a loving inspiration to all.
+To rally support for her efforts and educate her neighbors about the need to evict the dealers, Hernandez organized block parties, athletic activities, and social and cultural gatherings.
 On the morning of August 8, 1989, Hernandez was struck by five shots fired through the window of her Starr Street home and died soon after.
-Her block, her neighborhood, and her city mourned the death of his brave and dedicated woman.

 Directions to Maria Hernandez Park